kalekundert/openbox_config/readme.txt

 For the terminal specifically, I've removed both the menu and the scrollbars.
 This helps the window fit better when using the default window sizes.

 A-q             Launch a terminal.
-(Default: gnome-terminal) A-w             Launch a web browser.
-(Default: firefox) A-e             Launch a python shell.
-(Default: ipython) A-r             Launch a root login shell.
+(Default: sakura) A-w             Launch a web browser.
+(Default: firefox) A-C-w           Launch an email client.
+(Default: thunderbird) A-e             Launch a text editor.
+(Default: gvim) A-r             Launch a python shell.
+(Default: ipython)
-A-C-q           Launch a text editor.
-(Default: gvim)

 A-Backspace     Close the currently active window.
-A-S-Escape      Rerun the openbox configuration script.
+A-Escape        Rerun the openbox configuration script.
-A-Escape        Log out of the system.
+A-S-Escape      Log out of the system.

+Note that the 'A-Escape' hotkey actually does quite a lot.
+It decides which monitors should be turned on, replaces caps lock with an extra control, and rebuilds the openbox hotkeys to match the current screen size.

 Keybindings for Switching Focus
 ===============================